OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 values are handled.
 These events include conditions such as incorrect protocol values, incorrect protocol length values, and other conditions which render the packet suspect.
 Other conditions may occur during the normal progression of a stream;
-these are termed ```stream``` events are include control sequences with incorrect values or that occur out of expected sequence.
+these are termed ``stream`` events are include control sequences with incorrect values or that occur out of expected sequence.

+Anomalies are reported by and configured by type:

+- Decode
+- Stream
+- Application layer

 Metadata::

 	- anomaly:
-            # Anomaly log records describe unexpected conditions such as truncated packets, packets with invalid
+		# Anomaly log records describe unexpected conditions such as truncated packets, packets
-            # IP/UDP/TCP length values, and other events that render the packet invalid for further processing
+        #  with invalid IP/UDP/TCP length values, and other events that render the packet
-            # or describe unexpected behavior on an established stream.
-Networks which experience high
+        # invalid for further processing or describe unexpected behavior on an established stream.
-            # occurrences of anomalies may experience packet processing degradation.
+        # Networks which experience high occurrences of anomalies may experience packet processing
+        # degradation.
 		#
-            # Choose one or more of the following protocol/parser choices.
-Note
-            # that packethdr requires protodecode to be enabled.
+		# Anomalies are reported for the following:
+		# 1. Decode: Values and conditions that are detected while decoding individual packets.
+        # This includes invalid or unexpected values for low-level protocol lengths as well
+        # as stream related events (TCP 3-way handshake issues, unexpected sequence number, etc).
+		# 2. Stream: This includes stream related events (TCP 3-way handshake issues, unexpected
+        # sequence number, etc).
+		# 3. Application layer: These denote application layer specific conditions that are unexpected,
+        # invalid or are unexpected given the application monitoring state.
 		#
-            # Enable logging of protocol decode events
-            # protodecode: no
+		# By default, anomaly logging is disabled.
+When anomaly logging is enabled, application-layer anomaly
+		# reporting is enabled.
 		#
-            # Enable dumping of packet header; requires protodecode to be enabled
+		# Choose one or both types of anomaly logging and whether to enable
-            # packethdr: no         # enable dumping of packet header
+		# logging of the packet header for packet anomalies.
-            #
-            # Enable logging of app-layer protocol parser events
+		types:
-            # protoparser: no
+		  #decode: no
-            #
-            # Enable logging of app-layer protocol detection events
-            # protodetect: no
+		  #stream: no
-            #
-            # Enable logging of parser events
+		  #applayer: yes
-            # parser: no
+		#packethdr: no

 HTTP
 ~~~~